VladimirMarko/megiddo/CONTEXT.md

 A contract-defined procedure for service orchestration or readiness rather than domain data, such as a health check.
 _Avoid_: Uncontracted side channel, domain use case, OpenTelemetry ingestion endpoint.

+**Operational Contract Fragment**:
+A reusable versioned contract fragment that gives Services a consistent operational surface, such as `v1.operational.health`, without merging their domain Contract Surfaces.
+_Avoid_: Per-service health shape, global operations service, raw health endpoint as the only contract.

+**Broken Service Status**:
+An operational health status for a Service that can answer its health procedure but cannot handle normal contract calls because an essential dependency or internal capability has failed.
+_Avoid_: Blocked, unavailable, unhealthy, degraded.

+**Operational Health Reasons**:
+One or more human-readable explanations attached to any non-ready operational health status.
+Ready Services do not include health reasons.
+_Avoid_: Stable failure code registry, single reason field, reasons on ready health responses.

 **Service Ownership**:
 The rule that a service is the source of truth for the data and rules inside its boundary.
 Other services refer to that data through stable identifiers or contract calls rather than copying ownership.
 _Avoid_: Shared ownership, shared database, cross-service entity reuse.